urwrstkn8mare/galaxy-riot-integration/README.md

 # Riot Integration - v0.1.3

 Self explanatroy, a GOG Galaxy 2.0 Community integration for Riot!
 If you're wondering why the icon is odd (missing) see this [issue](https://github.com/urwrstkn8mare/gog-riot-integration/issues/1#issuecomment-641019594).
-See [Usage](https://github.com/urwrstkn8mare/gog-riot-integration#usage).
+For more information, see [Usage](#usage).

 ![games_example](https://raw.githubusercontent.com/urwrstkn8mare/gog-riot-integration/master/screenshot.png)

 ## Usage

 It's pretty simple.
-Just place unzip the file from [releases](https://github.com/urwrstkn8mare/gog-riot-integration/releases) and place the folder in `%LOCALAPPDATA%\GOG.com\Galaxy\plugins\installed`.
-For the plugin to detect any installed Riot games, they must be in your start menu shortcuts.
-This is simply done by leaving the option to add a desktop shorcut checked (it's checked by default).
-If you don't want the desktop shortcut, you may delete it as it's not required.
+Just unzip the file from [releases](https://github.com/urwrstkn8mare/gog-riot-integration/releases) and place the folder in `%LOCALAPPDATA%\GOG.com\Galaxy\plugins\installed`.

-Note: As of now, the path to `RiotClientServices.exe` is set by default to `C:\Riot Games\Riot Client\RiotClientServices.exe`.
-To change it create a file called `riot_client_location.txt` and put the path to the executable in it.
-Then place the file in `%LOCALAPPDATA%\GOG.com\Galaxy\plugins\installed`. ([need help?](https://youtu.be/rcwvYqD1w7Q))

 ## Known Issues

-- ~~If you press sync integratiom games lose installed status for some reason (working on it right now!)~~
+- _Games don't show up as installed_ They may not show up as installed **if you didn't enable shortcuts** when installing them.
+While the plugin now uses the registry meaning you don't have to specify the the location of `RiotClientServices.exe`, Riot Games for some reason doesn't add a registry entry unless you enable shortcuts.
+If you didn't enable shortcuts you would have also noticed you can't find the games in Programs & Features, that is why.
+Unfortunately this is up to Riot Games to fix.
+Fortunately, however, you can delete both the desktop shorcuts and start menu shortcuts after.

 ## FAQ